Similar credit cards

 Who is it good for?

-The ANZ First card is appropriate for customers who are looking for a credit card that offers peace of mind with additional purchase protection as well as a low annual fee.
+The ANZ First card is appropriate for customers who are looking for a credit card that offers additional purchase protection as well as a low annual fee.
 However, the interest rate is moderately high compared to other cards on the market, so it is suited to those with the ability to pay off the card’s balance in full each month.

 If you are looking for a family credit card, the ANZ First card could be a good choice thanks to the allowance for three additional cardholders at no added cost.
 It is not particularly suitable for overseas spending due to high international fees and charges.